heraldapp/datadriventeam.org/content/_index.md

 users](https://www.heraldhq.com/userstand/).

 {{< hint info >}}
-The ideas presented in this document can be implemented by scraping together a set of processes around a spreadsheet :)
+:point_right: The ideas presented in this document can be implemented by scraping together a set of processes around a spreadsheet :)
 {{< /hint >}}